h82258652/windows-uwp.zh-cn/windows-apps-src/monetize/enable-consumable-add-on-purchases.md

     if (context == null)
     {
         context = StoreContext.GetDefault();
+        // If your app is a desktop app that uses the Desktop Bridge, you
+        // may need additional code to configure the StoreContext object.
+        // For more info, see https://aka.ms/storecontext-for-desktop.
     }

     // This is an example for a Store-managed consumable, where you specify the actual number